Mental Wellness for Student-Athletes

 When a big part of your identity revolves around being an athlete, being sidelined by an injury can have a major impact on your teen’s mental health.
 Even for highly motivated athletes in peak physical condition, the stress of maintaining your performance can be overwhelming.

 Children’s Mercy offers a team of sports medicine mental health professionals to help student-athletes cope with the emotional challenges of participating in sports, whether they’re at the top of their game or recovering from an injury.
-The team is led by Becky Wiseman, LSCSW.

 Establishing a plan together